textnet/TN2/README.md

     + when book is going online, try to create new animas
     + bind animas with controllers
     - make anima capable of rebooting
-- gently move lua api
++ gently move lua api
-- empty library
++ empty library
 - implement getters
 - implement event handlers: on/off, timer event
-- create special permanent anima for the commandline console
++ create special permanent anima for the commandline console
++ try to capture anima for every thing

 ## More on controllers